wqdoqw/webget/README.md

 # How to use

-The webget utility should work as a command line program with command line parameters as
+The webget utility work as a command line program with command line parameters as
 follows:

 webget PROTOCOL://HOST/FILENAME